 Diffuse Axonal Injuries

 A diffuse axonal injury occurs when the skull is forced forward and backward at a rapid rate.
-This causes the tearing of the brain’s white matter, which can cause widespread neurological destruction and impairment.
+This causes tearing of the brain’s white matter, which can cause widespread neurological destruction and impairment.
 These injuries are very serious and can lead to coma or death.

 Brain Injuries from Lack of Oxygen